Cyprus says not seeking re-work of debt bailout, but tweaks

 The bailout was widely considered to have been poorly managed, with financial markets surprised by losses imposed on depositors and stirred up by contradictory statements beforehand.

-Anastasiades, who has criticised the bailout as being ill-conceived, said he would use an EU leaders' meeting this week to voice his concerns.
+Anastasiades, who has criticized the bailout as being ill-conceived, said he would use an EU leaders' meeting this week to voice his concerns.

 He did not go into specifics but said what he would seek was related to solving problems in the island's banking sector.
 Anastasiades said he would also try to meet with ECB president Mario Draghi.